tc39/proposal-exponentiation-operator/readme.md

 ## Informative

-- Commonly used in albegra, geometry, physics and robotics.
+- Commonly used in mathematics, physics and robotics.
-- Nice to have "inline" operator
+- [Infix notation](http://en.wikipedia.org/wiki/Infix_notation) is more succinct than function notation, which makes it more preferable

 #### Prior Art